Siberia: Early history

-During past millennia different groups of nomads – such as the Enets, the Nenets, the Huns, the Xiongnu, the Scythians, and the Yugur inhabited various parts of Siberia.
+During past millennia, different groups of nomads – such as the Enets, the Nenets, the Huns, the Xiongnu, the Scythians, and the Yugur – inhabited various parts of Siberia.
 The Afanasievo and Tashtyk cultures of the Yenisey valley and Altay Mountains are associated with the Indo-European migrations across Eurasia.
 The proto-Mongol Khitan people also occupied parts of the region.

 In the 13th century, during the period of the Mongol Empire, the Mongols conquered a large part of this area.

-With the breakup of the Golden Horde, the autonomous Khanate of Sibir formed in the late-15th century.
-Turkic-speaking Yakut migrated north from the Lake Baikal region under pressure from the Mongol tribes during the 13th to 15th century.
+With the breakup of the Golden Horde, the autonomous Khanate of Sibir was formed in the late-15th century.
+Turkic-speaking Yakut migrated north from the Lake Baikal region under pressure from the Mongol tribes from the 13th to 15th centuries.
 Siberia remained a sparsely populated area.
-Historian John F. Richards wrote: "... it is doubtful that the total early modern Siberian population exceeded 300,000 persons".
+Historian John F. Richards writes: "it is doubtful that the total early modern Siberian population exceeded 300,000 persons".

+Early Russian exploration

+The first mention of Siberia in chronicles is recorded in 1032.
+The city-state of Novgorod established two trade routes to the Ob River, and laid claim to the lands the Russians called Yugra.
+The Russians were attracted by its furs in particular.
+Novgorod launched military campaigns to extract tribute from the local population but often met resistance, such as two campaigns in 1187 and 1193 mentioned in chronicles that were defeated.
+After Novgorod was annexed by Moscow, the newly emerging centralized Russian state also laid claim to the region, with Ivan III of Russia sending expeditionary forces to Siberia in 1483 and 1499–1500.
+The Russians received tribute, but contact with the tribes ceased after they left.

-The growing power of Russia in the West began to undermine the Siberian Khanate in the 16th century.
+The growing power of the Tsardom of Russia began to undermine the Siberian Khanate in the 16th century.
 First, groups of traders and Cossacks began to enter the area.
-The Russian Army was directed to establish forts farther and farther east to protect new Russian settlers who migrated from Europe.
+The Russian army was directed to establish forts farther and farther east to protect new Russian settlers who migrated from Europe.
 Towns such as Mangazeya, Tara, Yeniseysk, and Tobolsk developed, the last becoming the de facto capital of Siberia from 1590.
 At this time, Sibir was the name of a fortress at Qashliq, near Tobolsk.
 Gerardus Mercator, in a map published in 1595, marks Sibier both as the name of a settlement and of the surrounding territory along a left tributary of the Ob.
 Other sources contend that the Sibe, an indigenous Tungusic people, offered fierce resistance to Russian expansion beyond the Urals.
 Some suggest that the term "Siberia" is a russification of their ethnonym.

 Russian Empire

 By the mid-17th century, Russia had established areas of control that extended to the Pacific Ocean.
 Some 230,000 Russians had settled in Siberia by 1709.
 Siberia became one of the destinations for sending internal exiles.
-Exile was the main Russian punitive practice with more than 800,000 people exiled during the nineteenth century.
+Exile was the main Russian punitive practice with more than 800,000 people exiled during the 19th century.